radbrt/rowpatternmatcher/README.md

   match_rows(defns, "UP{4,} DOWN{3,}")
 ```

-1 - `filter`: The dataset contains three different stocks, we focus on Microsoft for now
+1 - `filter`: The dataset contains three different stocks, we focus on Microsoft for now.

 2 - `arrange`: The order of rows is important when looking for sequence of events :)

 3 - `mutate` and `case_when`: Here we create the definitions in a new column named `defns`

 So far we are using standard `dplyr` functions, no need to reinvent the wheel.